-Also, it seems to shape what people think marketing is – which is a personal pet peeve of mine and puts a lot of small business owners and freelancers off in the process.
-But with customer focus, it doesn’t have to be that way.
+Unfortunately, this seems to shape what people think marketing is – which is a personal pet peeve of mine and puts a lot of small business owners and freelancers off in the process.
+But by focusing on your customer, it doesn’t have to be that way.

 Marketing doesn’t have to be annoying